Pabiak/Pabiak/README.md

 ## Hi there! 👋

-I'm a Frontend Developer intern at Arlemi.
+I'm a Frontend Developer at Arlemi.
 Currently, I'm studying Applied Computer Science at Poznań University of Life Sciences 🎓 I'm fascinated by the world of technology and always eager to take on new challenges. 💻💪

 My skills encompass both front-end and back-end development.
 I enjoy creating beautiful and interactive user interfaces, but I'm also intrigued by the process of building efficient and scalable systems. 🌟🚀